sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-entities/_index.md

 ## Proxy entities

-Proxy entities [formerly known as proxy clients or just-in-time (JIT) clients] are dynamically created entities that Sensu adds to the entity store if an entity does not already exist for a check result.
+Proxy entities [formerly known as proxy clients or just-in-time (JIT) clients] allow Sensu to monitor external resources on systems where you cannot install a Sensu agent, like a network switch or website.

-Proxy entities allow Sensu to monitor external resources on systems where you cannot install a Sensu agent, like a network switch or website.
+Proxy entities are dynamically created when an entity does not already exist for a check result.
-Sensu uses the [defined check `proxy_entity_name`][7] to create a proxy entity for the external resource.
+In this case, Sensu uses the [`proxy_entity_name`][7] defined in the check to create proxy entities for external resources.

 This example shows a proxy entity resource definition: